 Once the listing has been validated, so "is allowed to be published", simply click the "Publish" or "Add" button to add to your feed.

 Now you will need to generate you XML feed URL to send over to XML2U.
 The following link provides you the general structure of that URL.
 All that is required is to enter your 18-character Org ID and the 18-character Portal Record ID replacing the bolded section between the two dashes:With "generic" in the URL

 https://manda.propertybase.com/api/v2/feed/<ORG_ID, 18 chars>/xml2u/<PORTAL_ID, 18 chars>/full

 By default the 15 digit ID is given, to convert to the 18 digit please go to this ID Converter, paste the 15 and generate the 18-long version.
 The Portal Record ID can be found in the URL of the portal record you created.

 After adding the two ID's you will be able to see the XML feed and all your published listings in it.
 Send this URL to XML2U after creating your account (or other 3rd party).

 - How often is my listing published? - It completely depends on the portals.
 Any "Save" on a listing will instantly update the feed that listing is currently on.
 With some portals we have "real-time" connections, so every "Save" on the listing will reflect on the portal almost immediately.
-But we also support portals, who just update once a night.
+But we also know of portals, that only update once a night or every few hours.

 - My pictures are not shown on the portal? - Make sure that you have check the "Portal Feed" checkbox next to the picture in the listing Media Manager.